A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Demand Selection and Revenue Maximization (Stackelberg Game)

-{\bf Consumer-Side Analysis. } We start by relaxing the minimum energy constraint (\ref{cc}).
+We start by relaxing the minimum energy constraint (\ref{cc}).
 For each consumer $n\in \scr{N}$, the associated Lagrange function is given as follows:

-where $\lambda_{n,i}$'s are the Lagrange multipliers.
+where ${\bf \lambda_{n}}$ are the Lagrange multipliers.
 The KKT conditions of optimality in this case are sufficient because the objective function is strictly concave and the constraints are linear \cite{NL}, and solving for them leads to which is a generalization of the single-period case in \cite{sabita}.
-A detailed derivation of (\ref{xx}) can be found in \cite{mywork}.
+A detailed derivation of (\ref{xx}) can be found in \cite{mywork}. { We remark that $d^*_{n,k}(t) \geq 0$ { because the objective function is strictly increasing.}}

-The following theorem, whose proof can be found in the Appendix, states the necessary and sufficient condition for $B_n$ so that the above $d^*_{n,k}(t)$'s meet the minimum energy constraint (\ref{cc}).
+The following theorem, whose proof can be found in the Appendix, states the necessary and sufficient condition for $B_n$ so that the above demands meet the minimum energy constraint (\ref{cc}).